Bashir2020/Saliency-_model_-2019/README.md

 readLabels function : to read labled image
 Test: for model tesing

-# The original paper was submitted to Information Journal and is under review.
+# The original paper was accepted  to Information Journal.
+MDPI,(ISSN 2078-2489).
+The link to access the paper will be post Soon.
+If you find this implementation useful in your work, please acknowledge it appropriately and cite the paper or code accordingly